lucaschmider/SystemnaheProgrammierung/second-day/documentation.md

 }
 ```

 As you can see, in the first two lines of code, we start by initializing the pins.
 Again, `TRISB` is responsible for the direction of the pins where a `0` means output mode and `1` means input mode.
 As every bit stands for one pin of the port we net to set it to `0`, for clarity I always use the binary representation (`0b00000000`) ab it would be also possible to use decimal or other representations like `0x00`.
 On the other hand `LATB` is resposible for the value of the pins.
-That is where the bit literal representation really shines with `0b00000001` I can directly see that there is a HIGH at the first pin and a LOW on all others, thats not the case with decimal (`1`) or octal (`0x01`) representation.
+That is where the bit literal representation really shines.
+Using `0b00000001` I can directly see that there is a HIGH at the first pin and a LOW on all others, thats not the case with decimal (`1`) or octal (`0x01`) representation.
 But I also have to say, that this type of literal is not standard C syntax, you have to have a compiler that knows how to interpret this syntax (which XC8 does).

 ### Improving the code